The Taking of Pelham 1 2 3

 | Craig Haagensen | Camera Operator |

-| Alexander Witt | Second Unit Director of Photography, Second Unit Director |
+| Alexander Witt | Second Unit Director, Second Unit Director of Photography |

 | Chuck Picerni Jr. | Stunt Coordinator |